Miss Shachiku and the Little Baby Ghost: Manga

+The manga is published in English on Square Enix's Manga Up!
+Global app.

 Anime

 An anime adaptation was announced in the July 2021 issue of Monthly Shōnen Gangan published on June 11, 2021.
 It was later revealed to be a television series produced by Project No.9.
 Kū Nabara directed the series, with scripts written by Deko Akao, character designs by Haruka Tanaka, and music composed by Satoshi Hōno and Ryūnosuke Kasai.
 It aired from April 7 to June 23, 2022, on AT-X, Tokyo MX, BS NTV, and BS Fuji.
 The opening theme song is "Cherish" by Kaori Ishihara, while the ending theme song is "Kikoeru?" ("Can You Hear Me?") by Maaya Uchida.
-Crunchyroll has licensed the series.
+Crunchyroll streamed the series.